All-Systems-Electronics/AlcoMeasure/firmware/Series1/README.md

  # Firmware Versions
 Firmware versions 1.1XXX should be used in all new devices.
-Firmware versions 1.08XX should only be used for devices with Serial Numbers older than 400.
+Firmware versions 1.08XX should only be used for devices with serial numbers less than 400.

  # Updating firmware